 The AE2S Nexus Utility Rate Survey celebrates its 20th anniversary in 2021.
 The first survey was launched in response to the AE2S Nexus team receiving an increasing number of requests from clients for help with rate-setting.
-A frequent question was, “What is everyone else doing?”
-After completing a small-scale survey for the City of Grand Forks, the Nexus team recognized annual utility rate data would be useful to all clients.
+After completing a small-scale survey for the City of Grand Forks, N.D., the Nexus team recognized annual utility rate data would be useful to all clients.

-Due to a limited staff at the time, Kleven was assigned to complete the majority of the data gathering and analysis for the Rate Survey, which continues today, in addition to managing the annual project.
-“The AE2S Nexus Annual Utility Rate Survey was borne from the belief that we have a responsibility to help utilities establish practices that support physical and financial sustainability,” says Kleven.
+Due to the limited number of staff in 2021, Miranda completed the majority of the data gathering and analysis for the Rate Survey.
+She continues these tasks 20 years later, in addition to managing the annual project.
+“The AE2S Nexus Annual Utility Rate Survey was born from the belief that we have a responsibility to help utilities establish practices that support physical and financial sustainability,” says Kleven.
 “We take our role as experts in utility financial planning and rate-setting very seriously and are proud to lead educational efforts designed to support utility managers and decision makers in achieving their financial goals.”

 “In recent years we’ve incorporated benchmarking metrics such as average water loss and average rate adjustment by utility size.
-In 2021, we are making efforts to include more specific financial data to allow us to expand the financial benchmarking indicators we can report on both in the survey and The Source newsletter,” says Kleven.
+In 2021, we are making efforts to include more specific financial data to allow us to expand the financial benchmarking indicators we can report on both in the survey and The Source newsletter,” says Miranda.
 “Benchmarking data has always been useful to systems.
-Twenty years ago, simply benchmarking the cost of a monthly utility bill against the cost of similar service in a neighboring community was new to many of us.
+Twenty years ago, simply benchmarking the cost of a monthly utility bill against the cost of similar service in a neighboring community was new.
 While that is still very useful in telling the story of a community’s cost of service, many utility leaders are looking to more sophisticated benchmarking metrics in support of making changes in operations or investment in the utility.”

 AE2S and AE2S Nexus staff are committed to completing and continually improving the survey.
 The tasks range from database setup, data entry, and data review to developing and designing the booklets that are delivered to each participating community and water system.
 It is a significant effort that involves staff from across the IT, Nexus, and marketing teams.
-“We live and breathe the rate survey for about a month and a half each year.
-Alex Hackman, Zack Otteson, and Corrina Sachno deserve a big shoutout for their diligent work on the Rate Survey,” says Miranda.
+“We live and breathe the Rate Survey for about a month and a half each year.
+Alex Hackman, Zack Otteson, and Corrina Sachno deserve a big shoutout for their diligent work,” says Miranda.

 The 2021 Annual Utility Rate Survey deadline has been extended to Friday, April 23.
 Click here to fill out the form.
 All participants will receive a free copy of the report later this year.